halfasecond/geneva/README.md

 ## Conjecture

 Does the integration of A.I. agents working collaboratively as an agile team foster emergence within:
-- Code quality / velocity / documentation
+- Code quality & documentation
-- Gameplay, storytelling, NPC logic and player engagement
+- Gameplay, storytelling, NPC logic & player / community engagement
-- Ways of working + developer & agency support generally
+- Ways of working, developer support & team velocity generally

 Specifically - are there benefits in using NFTs in this context both in terms of:
 - developer and consumer conceptualisation